 A Debt Relief Restrictions Order lists restrictions on things you may do for the next two to 15 years.
 If the restrictions are not adhered to, you will be deemed to have committed an offence.
 This subjects you to a fine or imprisonment.

 Who qualifies for a DRO?

 Following are the DRO qualification requirements:

-Low income Under £15,000 in qualifying debt (note: not all types of debt qualify—see below) After paying regular household expenses, no more than £50 income remains Cannot own a vehicle with a value over £1,000 (unless adapted for a physical disability) Cannot own items of value or savings totaling more than £300 Must have lived, owned property, or had a business within Wales or England within the last three years.
+Low income Under £15,000 in qualifying debt (note: not all types of debt qualify—see below) After paying regular household expenses, no more than £50 income remains Cannot own a vehicle with a value over £1,000 (unless adapted for a physical disability) Cannot own items of value or savings totalling more than £300 Must have lived, owned property, or had business within Wales or England within the last three years.

 Were You Aware?